TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/10-Returning-the-result-to-TYPO3.rst

 will be called via ``$persistenceManager->persistAll()``.
 The persistence manager will walk through all used repositories and collect the new and the deleted objects.
 In our case, the persistence manager asks the blog repository about such objects.
-Since we only displayed blogs but made no changes, the persistence manager will not change anything at this time.
+Since we only displayed blog messages but made no changes, the persistence manager will not change anything at this time.

 We have now finally reached the end of our trip.
 The dispatcher returns